Malcolm-G/bot-battlr-phase-2/README.md

 # Bot Battlr

 ## Description
-This project is a web app named **Bot Battlr**,an application that fully uses React to create a feature that enables a user to ................
+This project is a web app named **Bot Battlr**,an application that fully uses React to create a feature that enables a user to select from a list of bots,and choose the bots that the user would like to fight for them based on the bots' stats.
 The app is created to satisfy a project for Moringa School.

 ## Technologies Used
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).